Jacob7203/landing/content/pages/home.md

           gyroscope; picture-in-picture" allowfullscreen></iframe>
         media_position: right
         media_width: sixty
-      - title: 'Natural Words - How we modernized an Eclipse plugin using the Language Server Protocol (LSP)'
+      - title: 'Um, its about your JavaScript...'
         content: >-
           JAMstack is revolutionising the way we think about workflow by providing a simpler developer experience, better performance, lower